Amangkurat III of Mataram

 Amangkurat III (Amangkurat Mas; died in Dutch Ceylon (now Sri Lanka), 1734) was a short-lived susuhunan (ruler) of the Sultanate of Mataram, who reigned 1703–1705.

-When his father Amangkurat II of Mataram died, he soon lost his half-uncle Prince Puger in the First Javanese War of Succession, which lasted on for five years until the Dutch managed to install Prince Puger as Pakubuwono I. Amangkurat was deposed, but not caught until 1707.
-He was subsequently exiled to Ceylon, where he later died.
+When his father Amangkurat II of Mataram died, he soon lost his half-uncle Prince Puger in the First Javanese War of Succession, which lasted for five years until the Dutch managed to install Prince Puger as Pakubuwono I. Amangkurat was deposed, but not caught until 1707.
+He was subsequently exiled to Ceylon, where he died some three decades after his ouster from power.

 Origin

 Born as Raden Mas Sutikna, according to the Babad Tanah Jawi, he was the only child of Amangkurat II, as his mother had used magic on another of Amangkurat II's wives to make them unable to conceive of child.
 Sutikna was also nicknamed Pangeran Kencet (Prince Heel), due to the deformity in his heel.

 It is said that Sutikna was bad-tempered, temperamental, and a jealous man, especially if he knew there was another more handsome man.
 When acting as adipati anom (crown prince), he married his cousin, Raden Ayu Lembah, daughter of Prince Puger (future Pakubuwono I).
 Nevertheless, he divorced his wife due to her infidelity with Raden Sukra, son of Patih Sindureja.
 Raden Sukra was then murdered by Sutikna's bodyguard, and Prince Puger was forced to put capital punishment on her daughter, Lembah.
 Sutikna then married Raden Ayu Himpun, sister of Lembah.